 - Is this channel relevant to your brand?

 - How much ROI would you get from a certain social media channel?

 - Can you manage them with engaging content consistently or not?

 You should only use the networks that are the best fit for your customers and your business.

 For the uninitiated, here is the explanation:

-The links on your website may direct your users to other websites which they may find interesting or important.
+The links on your website may direct your users to other websites that they may find interesting or important.
 These are called outbound links.

-Backlinks on the other hand are the links on other websites which direct their users to your website.
+Backlinks on the other hand are the links on other websites that direct their users to your website.

 Every digital marketer wants backlinks – and lots of them.